supahcraig/cldr_tech_basecamp/missions/12_spark_streaming/spark_streaming.md

 * push that result to kafka
 * use nifi to read from kafka and write to s3

 ## Resources Needed

 * Data hub cluster with nifi
+* Data hub cluster with streaming
-* Data Warehouse experience of DW data hub cluster
+* Data Warehouse experience or DW data hub cluster

+## Configuring Nifi to read from Impala

+### ExecuteSQL processor
+Set up your database connection pool service (see below).
+You may need to use a SQL Pre-Query, we used `select timeofday()` but it may not have been necessary.

 ### DBConnectionPool service
 * get the Database Connection URL from the Virtual DW, click on the 3 dots and "Copy JDBC URL"